Answers to Questions about WIC

 WIC stands for Women, Infants and Children.
 It is a federal nutrition program which provides supplemental foods, nutrition counseling, and referrals to health care for eligible:

 At WIC clinic, each participant is issued a set of checks listing certain foods for that month.
 The checks are redeemed at local stores which accept WIC checks.

 WHAT CAN WIC DO FOR YOU?

 By providing some of the foods needed daily for good health, WIC can help you stretch your food budget.
-Nurses and Nutritionists at the WIC clinic can help you plan healthy meals for your family, advise on infant feeding, children's diet needs, and the food needs of pregnant and breastfeeding women.
+Nutritionists at the WIC clinic can help you plan healthy meals for your family, advise on infant feeding, children's diet needs, can help you learn to breastfeed, and the food needs of pregnant and breastfeeding women.